5 Ways to Improve Your Cyber Security Incident Response Plan

 Incident Case Management

-Often also referred to as Senior or Lead Security Engineers, these positions combine the technical knowledge of an information security engineer with the skills of manager as well.
-They’re responsible for leading the incident response team, coordinating efforts with executives and other departments within the corporate structure, and serving as the subject matter expert for incident response when reporting to board members.
+Often also referred to as Senior or Lead Security Engineers, these positions combine the technical knowledge of an information security engineer with the skills of a manager as well.
+They’re responsible for leading the incident response team, coordinating efforts with executives and other departments within the corporate structure, and serving as the subject matter expert for an incident response when reporting to board members.

 Testing and Continuous Improvement

 Test your incident response plan for different security events: ransomware attacks, Distributed Denial of Service, virus intrusion, desktop vulnerabilities, etc. Additionally, note deficiencies in the team’s ability to respond and resolve the incidents: